Grant Funded Initiatives

 Digital Literacy and Workforce Development Grant

-Millersville University is partnering with the Lancaster County Workforce Development Board, PA CareerLink® of Lancaster County, Quarryville Library, and the Adamstown Area Library to provide computer and digital literacy training to unemployed and underemployed participants.
+Millersville University is partnering with the Lancaster County Workforce Development Board, PA CareerLink® of Lancaster County and the Quarryville Library to provide computer and digital literacy training to unemployed and underemployed participants.
 This training is focused on providing the skills to assist participants in job seeking and job performance.
 We will accomplish this through a combination of in-person instruction and online course content, with an aim toward increasing comfort with and experience in online learning to create significant opportunities for lifelong learning and skill-building.
 Participants will receive a certificate of completion for each of three courses successfully completed, as well as a noncredit Digital Literacy Skills Certificate from Millersville University for successful completion of the entire program.

 BB&T Now Truist